BenceToth/dc_police-activity/README.md

 When you know that a specific column will be critical to your analysis, and only a small fraction of rows are missing a value in that column, it often makes sense to remove those rows from the dataset.
-During this course, the `driver_gender` column will be critical to many of our analyses.
+During this project, the `driver_gender` column will be critical to many of our analyses.
 Because only a small fraction of rows are missing `driver_gender`, we'll drop those rows from the dataset.

 ```python